Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 ```
 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario (it will run automatically in an RMS)
-5. When a game is played using the scenario or RMS, `#!java 6.363636` should have been chatted to the screen, but instead `#!java 6` is shown on the screen.
+5. When a game is played using the scenario or RMS, `#!cpp 6.363636` should have been chatted to the screen, but instead `#!cpp 6` is shown on the screen.

 ### 9. Function Parameters And Return Statements Do Not Implicitly Type Cast

-Description: Passing an `#!java int` to a function parameter that is supposed to take in a `#!java float` value gets used as an `#!java int` and is not type casted.
+Description: Passing an `#!cpp int` to a function parameter that is supposed to take in a `#!cpp float` value gets used as an `#!cpp int` and is not type casted.
 Similarly, values returned from a function are not type casted to the function's return type.
-For example, if an `#!java int` is returned in a function that is supposed to return a `#!java float`, it will just return the `#!java int` as is without type casting into `#!java float`
+For example, if an `#!cpp int` is returned in a function that is supposed to return a `#!cpp float`, it will just return the `#!cpp int` as is without type casting into `#!cpp float`

 Expected Behaviour: Values that are passed to/returned from a function should be correctly type casted.